mablhq/bamboo-plugin/README.md

 You'll want to test this in the context of `atlas-run` and in a container as the way urls are built are different between the two.
 To login as an admin during testing, you can use the username "admin" and password "admin".

-### Deployment

-1. Merge code into default branch and push
-2. Run `atlas-mvn clean install`
-3. Run `atlas-mvn release:prepare` This will update pom.xml with new version and tag the release with current version minus `-SNAPSHOT`
-4. Run `atlas-mvn release:perform`

 ### Manual Deployment

 1. Merge code into default branch and push